pkdvalis/MBC-Search/README.md

 ﻿# MBC-Search

- This project is effectively dead since the API endpoint that I was using was shut down.
+Needs re-tooling since the API endpoint that I was using was shut down.

 >The New York Times Bestsellers List
 The Books API